jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_autonomous.md

 * Modify the arquitecture adequately for the input
-* Study how the MSE changes if you change the size of the units (more/less memory), the dropout and the lenth of the input window.
+* Study how the MSE changes if you change the size of the units (more/less memory), the dropout and the length of the input window.

 ### Complementary sites

-In the original experiment we predicted the **wind speed** using the data from one site, the dataset included three additional sites that are geographically close (they are in the vertices of a 2 km square).
+In the original experiment we predicted the **wind speed** using the data from one site, the dataset includes three additional sites that are geographically close (they are in the vertices of a 2 km square).

 Do the following: